Overview of Sojitz Human Rights Initiatives

 The Ten Principles of the UN Global Compact

 The United Nations Global Compact was advocated by former UN Secretary General Kofi Annan at the World Economic Forum in Davos on January 31, 1999.
-Sojitz and other companies that sign the UN Global Compact endorse the ten CSR principles and continually work to promote them.
+Sojitz and other companies that sign the UN Global Compact endorse ten principles in four areas (Human Rights, Labour, Environment, and Anti-Corruption) and continually work to promote them.
 The Sojitz Group CSR Action Guidelines for Supply Chains is based on these principles and other international standards.

 |The Ten Principles of the UN Global Compact|